Linuswidmer/42_transcendence/README.md

 A similar behaviour could have probably been achived using ``docker compose watch``.
 Something that would be very intersting to investigate in future projects.

 ### 2.2 Server-side pong & API
+**The game itself**

+The pong game is implemented in python as it runs in our django backend.
+Having the game run in the backend makes manipulating or cheating the game more difficult as the only information that the client communicates with the server is whether a movement button is currently pressed or not.
+The server processes the button press information and every tick updates all the entities (ball, paddles).
+The collisions between ball and paddles are detected using pygames colliderect function.
+After the entities are updated the game state is published to all participating clients.
+This information is relative to the screen height/width, so the user can adapt to different canvas sizes in the front end.

+**Running the game on the server**

+Every client has a websocket connection when accessing our pong game.
+In the backend this websocket connection creates an instance of the asynchronous consumer class.
+This consumers class lets us send/receive data via the websocket connection.
+One of the two consumers that are part of a game of pong runs the game loop as part of the asynchonous event loop.

+**Drawbacks of running the game loop asynchronously**

+There are multiple problems with running a game loop asynchronously: Concurrency issues, complexity and therefore debugging difficulty, not garanteed determinism.
+In a future project we would try to implement the game loop synchronously with multiple threads, one for each game.

+**API**

+The api is designed to handle real-time communication for our lobby-system from the command line.
+In the backend it is also a handled as an asynchronous consumer.
+A connection to the api can be established via our small python script ([api.py](https://github.com/Linuswidmer/42_transcendence/blob/main/api.py)) that establishes a websocket connection to our server.
+First there is a user verification to prevent unauthorized access to our api endpoint.
+After being authenticated there are multiple commands to interact with our lobby system:
+- **match [option]**:
+	- **list**: Lists all matches.
+	- **create**: Creates a new match.
+	- **delete \<matchname>**: Deletes the match with the given name.
+The match must not have any registered players.
+	- **addplayer \<matchname> \<playername>**: Adds the player with the given name to the match with the given name.

+- **exit**: Closes the connection.

+- **listen [option]**:
+	- **\<matchname>**: Starts listening to the match with the given name.
+	- **stop**: stops listening to the match with the given name.

+- **help**: lists available commands.

 ### 2.3 User management